eProsima/Fast-DDS-docs/docs/advanced.rst

 + **use_XXX_EndpointDiscoveryProtocol** flags.
 There is a specific section dealing with them (see `Static Endpoints Discovery`_).

 + **SimpleEDPAttributes m_simpleEDP**.
-Gathers all attributes related with EDPSimple behavior.
+Gathers all attributes related to EDPSimple behavior.
 A participant may create publishers, subscribers, both or neither.
 This class allows us to save the number of builtin endpoints to those strictly necessary.
-For PDP **SERVER** the only possible choice is the default value that creates all builtin endpoints, because it must relay all clients EDP info.
+For PDP **SERVER** the only possible choice is the default value that creates all builtin endpoints because it must relay all clients EDP info.

   +---------------------------------------------------------+
   | **C++**                                                 |